BBB - A+ Rating

 - James C. "Jim" Crow (1789-1846), originally of Inverness, a chemist by profession, who settled in Kentucky with some of the basic distilling secrets he had learned in Scotland and produced some of the finest American bourbon

-- Joe Medicine Crow (b.
-1913), recipient of the Presidential Medal of Freedom
+- Joe Medicine Crow -High Bird (b.
+1913), Crow historian and author, best known for his writings and lectures concerning the Battle of the Little Bighorn, recipient of the Presidential Medal of Freedom

 - Sheryl Crow (b.
 1962), American singer-songwriter, record producer, musician, and actress

 - Danny Crow (b.
 1986), English professional footballer

 - John William Crow OC (b.
 1937), Governor of the Bank of Canada from 1987 to 1994